New Hampshire Avenue Limited: History

 Eastern Avenue and Riggs Road instead of via New Hampshire Avenue and North Capitol Street instead of operating alongside the K6.

 On December 29, 2013, route K9 was extended north of its original terminus at Northwest Park Apartments, to the White Oak Food and Drug Administration building.
 K9 also no longer divert off of New Hampshire Avenue onto the intersections of Southampton Drive and Northampton Drive, and was to instead remain straight on New Hampshire Avenue and only serve the Northwest Park Apartments at adjacent Metrobus Stops along New Hampshire Avenue.
 Service was replaced by the K6 and Ride On.

 When the Takoma Langley Crossroads Transit Center opened on December 22, 2016, the K9 was rerouted, along with several other Metrobus, Ride On buses, Shuttle UM and TheBus routes, to serve the newly opened Transit Center.
 Route K9 would serve Bus Bay A (Northbound) and Bus Bay G (Southbound) alongside the K6.

 During WMATA's FY2021 budget year proposal, WMATA proposed to raise the MetroExtra fare from $2.00 to $3.00 at all times.
 However, WMATA also proposed to add weekday midday service to route K9.

 All service was suspended beginning on March 16, 2020 due to the COVID-19 pandemic.
 On September 26, 2020, WMATA proposed to eliminate all route K9 service due to low federal funding.
 Route K9 has not operated since March 17, 2020 due to Metro's response to the COVID-19 pandemic.
 The elimination was also brought back up in February 2021 if WMATA does not get any federal funding.
+However the changes were avoided on March 10, 2021.

-On September 5, 2021, WMATA restored the K9 to its original schedule, but in November 2021, WMATA announced they will temporarily suspend Route K9 once again on December 26, 2021.
-However on May 29, 2022, Route K9 service was once again restored.
+On September 5, 2021, WMATA restored the K9 to its original schedule, but in November 2021, WMATA announced they will temporarily suspend Route K9 once again beginning on December 26, 2021.
+On May 29, 2022, Route K9 service was once again restored.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all K9 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.